CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Lists/remove-item/remove-items-with-value-block-2.md

 ---
-title: "Remove Item With Value"
+title: "Remove Items With Value"
-linkTitle: "Remove Item With Value"
+linkTitle: "Remove Items With Value"
-description: "Removes the specified occurrence of an item matching a value from a List."
+description: "Removes all items matching a value from a List."
 ---

 ![Icon](/blocks/lists-remove-block-icon.png)

 # {{< param title >}}

-<p class="namespace">(Cortex.Blocks.Lists.Remove.RemoveItemWithValueBlock`2)</p>
+<p class="namespace">(Cortex.Blocks.Lists.RemoveItem.RemoveItemsWithValueBlock`2)</p>

 ## Description

-Removes the specified [Occurrence][Occurrence Property] of an item matching a [Value][Value Property] from a [List][List Property].
+Removes all items matching a [Value][Value Property] from a [List][List Property].

 ## Examples

-### Remove the first Occurrence of an item matching a Value from an empty List
+### Remove all items matching a Value from an empty List

-This example will attempt to remove the first occurrence of an item matching the value `1` from `[]`.
+This example will attempt to remove all items matching the value `1` from `[]`.

 #### Properties